-Abstract:
+Abstract

-In this paper, a new segmentation algorithm with the integration of peak-and-valley filtering based denoising and Gaussian kernels based fuzzy c-means (PVFCM) algorithm is proposed for medical image segmentation.
-First, the image is denoised by using the peak-and-valley filtering algorithm.
+In this paper, a new segmentation algorithm with the integration of mean and peak-and-valley filtering based denoising and Gaussian kernels based fuzzy c-means (MPVKFCM) algorithm is proposed for medical image segmentation.
+First, the image is denoised by using the mean and peak-and-valley filtering algorithm.
 Secondly, image segmentation algorithm with Gaussian kernels based fuzzy c-means is performed on the denoised image.
 The performance of the proposed algorithm is tested on OASIS-MRI image dataset.
-The performance is tested in terms of PSNR,Score, Number of iterations (NI) and Execution time (TM) under different Gaussian noises on OASIS-MRI dataset.
-The results after investigation, the proposed method shows a significant improvement as compared to other existing methods in terms of PSNR Score, NI and TM under different Gaussian noises on OASIS-MRI dataset.
+The performance is tested in terms of score, number of iterations (NI), Execution time (TM) and PSNR values under different Gaussian noises on OASIS-MRI dataset.
+The results after investigation, the proposed method shows a significant improvement as compared to other existing methods in terms of PSNR, Score, NI and TM under different Gaussian noises on OASIS-MRI dataset.

-Keywords: FCM, Mean Filtering, Image Segmentation, Gaussian Kernal, fuzzy, multiple-kernal.
+Keywords: FCM, Mean Filtering, median filtering, Image Segmentation, Gaussian Kernal, fuzzy, multiple-kernal.